Granny Flat Privacy & Separation – We Breakdown the Rules

 Consider using water features.

 Water features are great for landscaping, if you have enough space.
 If not, you could create a mini-water feature such as a small fountain or bird bath.

-- Obstacles – Sit your granny flat between existing obstacles or create new ones.
+Obstacles – Sit your granny flat between existing obstacles or create new ones.
 This includes sheds, garages, shrubs and fences.
 The denser the objects the greater the impact on reducing sound will be.